endcerro/snowcrqsh/level10/readme.md

 After inspecting the binary it seems that the app wants to connect to a host on port 6969

-So let's write a dirty server...done
+So let's write a dirty server and let it run on the client

-Let it run on the client
+We still can't open the token even if we bypass the syscall access check

-We still can't open the token even if we bypass the syscall access check While looking at documentation on access , it came clear that this piece is exploitable, and how to right here : https://stackoverflow.com/questions/7925177/access-security-hole
+While looking at documentation on access , it came clear that this piece is exploitable, and how to right here : https://stackoverflow.com/questions/7925177/access-security-hole